 This might mean sending a “teaser” text the day before you send the flyer or simply saying “We hope you can make it!” in the text with the flyer.

-While flyers and graphics are great, every text you send probably shouldn’t include an image.
+While flyers and graphics are great, every text you send doesn’t need to include an image.
 That’s going to take up space on your phone and other people’s.
 Luckily, once you create solid digital flyers for texting, you can use those as your new templates for future events, just like you do with messages in your business texting strategy.